 With almost 1,800 employees globally, Duck Creek Technologies is a remote-first company that is committed to diversity, equity & inclusion as a community of one – One Duck Creek.
-Through their CSR program, Duck Creek Gives Back, Sage and her team are able to reach employees around the world by engaging them in volunteering and giving.
+Through their CSR programme, Duck Creek Gives Back, Sage and her team are able to reach employees around the world by engaging them in volunteering and giving.

-Sage and her team also encourage all Duck Creek employees to support the organizations that are close to their hearts and to get involved within their own communities – no matter where they are located in the world.
+Sage and her team also encourage all Duck Creek employees to support the organisations that are close to their hearts and to get involved within their own communities – no matter where they are located in the world.

 Of course, challenges arise when it comes to getting employees involved in your corporate purpose, especially in a remote-first environment.

 Read on to learn how Sage and her team approach each obstacle on their way to engaging in goodness globally.

 How Duck Creek connects a dispersed team through CSR

 Bring employees together in one virtual space

 Before the pandemic, the Duck Creek Gives Back programme was an in-person way of connecting employees through team building exercises and acts of goodness.
 But when the pandemic hit, they saw the need to shift.